jsoftware/jsqlite/lib/c/readme.txt

-This is the sqlite amalgamation source, downloaded from http://www.sqlite.org/download.html.
+This is the sqlite amalgamation source, downloaded from https://www.sqlite.org/download.html .

+Version: 3.30.1